Lower West Fork Teanaway

-Most rides in this post start from the Teanaway Campground and are only a sample of the trail systems that are available.
-There is also several miles of logging road in various states of use for the non-singletrack users.
+Most rides in this post start from the Teanaway Campground and are only a sample of the trail systems are available.
+There are also several miles of logging road in various states of use for the non-singletrack users.
 The valley trails are the most beginner friendly and can be accessed by heading West (left) out of the campground and then going around the gate at the end of the pavement and looking for the trail in the field.

 This land was purchased by the State of Washington in October 2013 and is now known as the Teanaway Community Forest.
 More info here.